dax8it/ATJIUJITSU-REAL-NEW/content/blog/school-closed.md

 date: 2020-03-16T20:15:54.032Z
 description: >-
-  Due to the recent events that are taking place in our community we have decided to close our school until March 23rd.
+  Due to the recent events that are taking place in our community we have decided to close our school until Monday, March 23rd.
 home: true
 tags:
   - Blog